bodangren/nextjs-14-codecamp/Unit 1 Typescript Foudations/unit-1-day-4-lesson-plan.md

 1. Understand what TypeScript is and its benefits in the context of blog development
 2. Use basic TypeScript types (number, string, boolean, array) in blog-related code
 3. Create and use type annotations for blog data structures
-4. Work with tuple and enum types for blog categories and tags
+4. Compile and run TypeScript files
-5. Use the 'any' and 'unknown' types appropriately in blog development scenarios
+5. Work with tuple and enum types for blog categories and tags

 ## Content Chunks